MarcusSouzaLocus/rollups-examples/airquality/README.md

 3. PT08.S3(NOx): This represents the sensor response to Nitrogen Oxides (NOx) in the air.
 For instance, the value 1056 is the sensor reading, which can be correlated to the actual concentration of NOx in parts per billion (ppb).

 4. PT08.S4(NO2): This represents the sensor response to Nitrogen Dioxide (NO2) in the air.
-For instance , the value 1692 is the sensor reading, which can be correlated to the actual concentration of NO2 in micrograms per cubic meter (µg/m³).
+For instance, the value 1692 is the sensor reading, which can be correlated to the actual concentration of NO2 in micrograms per cubic meter (µg/m³).

 5. PT08.S5(O3): This represents the sensor response to Ozone (O3) in the air.
 For instance, the value 1268 is the sensor reading, which can be correlated to the actual concentration of O3 in micrograms per cubic meter (µg/m³).